Bhu1-V/GSoc-2021-proposal-draft/README.md

 # GSoc-2021-proposal-draft
-This is a draft for the GSoc proposal for godot Organisation working on Command palette project.
+This is a draft for the GSoc proposal of godot Organisation working on Command palette project.
+[Just-Project-Stuff.]

 ## user scenarios
 * user can search a command from the line-edit in thee command palette.